fosterbarnes/steamoddedEZinstaller/README.md

 ```
 ## Linux (debian/ubuntu/steamOS):

-1. Paste one of the following commands into your terminal:
+1. Paste one of the following commands into your terminal and run:

 ```bash
 bash <(curl -s https://raw.githubusercontent.com/fosterbarnes/steamoddedEZinstaller/main/STMDinstaller.sh)